 When it comes to optimizing your calorie burn during physical activities, such as sprinting, the way you perform the exercise plays a crucial role.
 The efficiency of your form and technique directly impacts the number of calories you can potentially burn.
 In this section, I will discuss the significance of maintaining proper form and technique to maximize your calorie expenditure and achieve better results.

-See also How many calories are in 1 swedish fish candy
+See also How many calories for 30 minute walk

 The Impact of Form on Calorie Burn